integrated-personal-data-system/.github/profile/README.md

   e.
 How Goal-5 needs any initial user base (Jim Schoening
   f.
 Use Case Goals (Example: Freelancers)(Jim Schoening)
   g.
 Open discussions on other goals
+2. Personal Data Store (PDS) for Wallet/Agent -- Casey and Jeanae
+3. MyData Ontology for PDS (and mappings to vendor data)-- Mark Jensen and Anton from Ukraine
-2. Differentiation Matrix (Jeanae Clark)
+4. Differentiation Matrix (Jeanae Clark)
-3. Splash Page ideas  (All)
+5. Splash Page ideas  (All)
-4. Key choices:
+6. Key choices:
   a: Bedrock
   b.
 KERI
   c.
 Aries